ismail306/cloudcore-task_management-with_APIs/README.md

 ## Probable Error ⚠️
-If you send a request for any operation from Postman without a bearer token, you may encounter the following error:
+If you send a request for any operation from Postman without or with a wrong bearer token, you may encounter the following error:

 - ⚠️ **Error: Internal Server Error**
   `Symfony\Component\Routing\Exception\RouteNotFoundException`